voyed/draft-srv6ops-addressing-guideline/draft-doe-srv6ops-srv6-addressing-guidelines.md

-   This document provides operational guidelines for designing Segment Routing over IPv6 (SRv6) addressing plans in Internet‑service‑provider backbones of up to 50 000 nodes.
+   This document provides operational guidelines for designing Segment Routing over IPv6 (SRv6) addressing plans in Internet‑service‑provider backbones.
 It specifies a compressed Segment Identifier (C‑SID) locator structure (F3216) that encodes Flex‑Algo, Region‑ID, Site‑ID and Node‑ID inside a fixed /48 locator while leaving space for Local and Global C‑SIDs.
 The aim is to accelerate brown‑field SRv6 migrations by offering deterministic field carving, summarisation rules and actionable operational guidance.

 --- middle